multiversx/mx-docs/docs/developers/gas-and-fees/overview.md

 The **actual gas cost** - also known as **used gas** - is the consumed amount from the provided **gas limit** - the amount of gas units actually required by the Network in order to process the transaction.
 The unconsumed amount is called **remaining gas**.

-At processing time, the Network breaks the **actual gas cost** down into two components:
+At processing time, the Network breaks the **used gas** down into two components:
- - **value movement and data handling** cost
+ - gas used by **value movement and data handling**
- - **contract execution** cost (for executing System or User-Defined Smart Contract)
+ - gas used by **contract execution** (for executing System or User-Defined Smart Contract)

 :::note
-Simple transfers of value (EGLD transfers) present only the _value movement and data handling_ component of the cost (that is, no _execution_ cost), while Smart Contract calls (which includes ESDT and NFT transfers as well - since they are, actually, calls against a System Smart Contract) present both components of the cost.
+Simple transfers of value (EGLD transfers) only require the _value movement and data handling_ component of the gas usage (that is, no _execution_ gas), while Smart Contract calls require both components of the gas consumption.
+This includes ESDT and NFT transfers as well, because they are in fact calls to a System Smart Contract.
 :::

 The  **value movement and data handling** cost component is easily computable, using on the following formula: